 What does this AWS Solutions Implementation do?

-Live Streaming with Automated Multi-Language Subtitling automatically generates multi-language subtitles for live streaming video content in real time.
-The solution is easy to deploy and used only during the live event.
+Live Streaming with Automated Multi-Language Subtitling automatically generates multi-language subtitles for live video streaming in real time.
+This media solution is easy to deploy, supports adaptive bitrate streaming and is used only during the live event.
 When you finish streaming, you can delete the solution’s stack to help ensure that you only pay for the infrastructure you use.

 The solution uses Live Streaming on AWS to encode and package your content for adaptive bitrate streaming across multiple screens, and AWS Lambda, Amazon Transcribe, and Amazon Translate to convert the audio to text and generate captions in multiple languages.